LorekeeperZinnia/Dex/README.md

 You are encouraged to edit, fork, do whatever with this.
 I pretty much won't be updating it anymore.
 Pull requests probably won't be accepted.
 Though I would highly appreciate it if you kept the credits in the script.
 I put a lot of hours into this during the time I worked on it.

 I have converted this from ModuleScript format (I used to develop this in studio) to a file format, to make it easier for whoever wants to continue or edit this.
+Build instructions are below.
 If you feel too lazy to build, I have provided the built version in the releases.

 ## Notes